ChristopherStrom/PTO-Tracker/README.md

 1. **Edit User**: Admins can edit user details by navigating to the "Edit User" page.
 ![Edit User](images/edit_user.png)

+### Generating Reports

+1. **Export to PDF**: Admins can generate a PDF report of a user's time off history and current PTO and bucket totals.
+This option is available next to the user selection dropdown on the user details page.

 ## Sample Data